Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 A deduction is available for outdoor workers who buy sunscreen lotion, sunglasses and hats for use at work.
 The claim must be substantiated and apportioned for private use.

 There are two different methods for claiming work related motor vehicle expenses and each have different record keeping requirements.
 To use the method that ensures you the best claim it is advisable to keep a log book and all receipts for expenses (e.g. insurance, registration, repairs, services, tyres, etc.).
-You do not have to keep receipts for petrol as H&R Block can work that out for you using a yearly average formula.
+Provided your vehicle is a car (for tax purposes) you do not have to keep receipts for petrol as H&R Block can work that out for you using a yearly average formula.
+A car is a motor vehicle capable of carrying both a load of less than 1 tonne and fewer than 9 passengers.
 Your log book should be kept for a minimum of 12 consecutive weeks and generally it will be valid for five years unless there are significant changes in your circumstances.
 You also need to keep the opening and closing odometer reading for each year.

 It is not necessary for you to use the same claim method each year.
 The choice of method should be made on the basis of which is more favourable to you and which you have the appropriate records for.
 If you don’t have a current logbook or have not retained all receipts you will be limited in which method you can choose.
 You cannot, however, claim any car expenses if your car is salary packaged.